francescobarbarulo/kubernetes-starter-pack/guides/lab04.md

     You should now deploy a pod network to the cluster
     ```

-    This means that to make the node `Ready` you need to install a CNI plugin responsible for managing the networking for the Kubernetes cluster.
+    This means that to make the node `Ready` you need to install a CNI plugin responsible for managing the networking resources for the Kubernetes cluster.
     However you can interact with the up and running API server with `kubectl`.

 ## Kubernetes RBAC authorization management